im-brahim/spark-test-project/README.md

 # Spark Test Project

-This is a simple PySpark-based project that processes NYC yellow taxi trip data, demonstrating basic data transformation and saving the results in Parquet format.
+This is a mini project to demonstrate Spark processing with a sample parquet dataset "NYC yellow taxi trip" data, demonstrating how to Create a SparkSession do a basic data transformation and saving the results in CSV & Parquet format.

 ## Project Structure
-SPARK-TEST/
+- SPARK-TEST/
-├── .gitignore
+    - .gitignore
-├── scripts/
+    - scripts/
-│   └── test.py
+        - test.py
-├── data/
+    - data/
-│   └── yellow_tripdata_2024-01.parquet
+        - yellow_tripdata_2024-01.parquet
-├── requirements.txt
+    - requirements.txt
-├── README.md
+    - README.md

 ## Prerequisites
 - Python 3.10+